stevekinney/stevekinney.net/src/courses/figma/dev-mode.md

 - **Regular Updates:** Keep design files up to date and communicate any changes to the development team, ensuring they always have access to the latest design specifications.
 - **Feedback Loop:** Encourage developers to provide feedback on the design specifications available in Dev Mode, allowing for continuous improvement of the design-to-development workflow.
 - **Utilize Figma Comments:** Use Figma’s commenting feature to clarify any uncertainties directly within the design file, streamlining communication between designers and developers.

-## Conclusion

-Dev Mode in Figma is a game-changer for design-to-development handoff, offering developers direct access to the detailed information needed to accurately implement designs.
-By leveraging Dev Mode, teams can enhance collaboration, reduce the risk of misinterpretation, and ensure a smoother, more efficient transition from design to development.